qin-guan/study-harder/docs/np/ict/matt/practical-test-revision.md

 !!! warning "Warning!"

-    * The following is a suggested method to perform analysis, however, do use the tools as and when you feel like it it required.
+    * The following is a suggested method to perform analysis, however, do use the tools as and when you feel like it is required.

 ### 1. Open PEview to find out when the PE is compiled
 Location to check compilation date and time stamp is (IMAGE_NT_HEADERS -> IMAGE_FILE_HEADER)